Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode.md

 keywords to a light palette.
 The browser enters the tab order and receives focus after the top-level document finishes loading.

-The accompanying [shared column DPI fix](ColumnDpi.md) applies to both runtimes and both light/dark modes: initial and hidden columns scale, manual widths survive DPI callbacks, and new saved layouts include their DPI.
-Legacy saved pixel widths are preserved rather than guessing their original DPI.

 ## Evidence and limitations

 The source consolidation builds on isolated real-window probes on Windows 11 build